dovecot/documentation/docs/core/config/mail_cache.md

 This can be useful even after migration.
-For example a user might normally use their mobile app IMAP client, but once a few months they would login to the webmail.
+For example a user might normally use their mobile app IMAP client, but once a few months they would log in to the webmail.
 Dovecot would normally preserve the fields used by the mobile IMAP client, but drop the extra fields used only by webmail after a month.
 This might not be wanted.